lilyxia99/leilei-quartz/content/Writings/Expect Film/Disabilities in Scifi.md

 time: 2024-02-25
 ---

+## What is Disability

+The definition of disability has always been changing along with the evolution of social value and contexts.
+In China, according Law of the People’s Republic of China on the Protection of Persons with Disabilities, “a person with a disability is a person who, psychologically, physiologically…has suffered a loss or abnormality… and has lost … the ability to engage in certain activities in a normal manner.”
+The definition is focused more on a person’s instability to fit the “normal” life (usually production life) in with the “normal” manner, without a clear definition of what normal means.
+This definition, however, is not the only way to define disability.
+There are many models for recognizing what disability is.
+The three most classic ones are moral models, medical models and social models, and these different models also influenced the archetype of disabilities in fiction literature and films.

+### Moral Model
+The moral model of disability views disability as a reflection of an individual's or family's character, deeds, thoughts, and karma, leading to either stigma and shame or being seen as a mark of honor and strength.
+In ancient China, for example, although there was notion to support and care about people with disabilities in classical Chinese philosophy, in rural area disability is often seen as a punishment or a test of faith which requires moral correction or spiritual healing rather than medical treatment or social accommodation.

+This model is often utilized in media in which characters with disabilities either are evil due to their miserable life caused by their body and marginalized situation, or become what we call “super-crip”, who becomes the inspirational symbol simply because they overcome the barriers that were imposed by the normative environment.

+### Medical Model

+The medical model of disability emerged as societies started to view disability more as a matter of health and biology rather than moral failing.

 ## Disability in Science Fiction

 While this is not a literature analysis piece, the starting point of this piece is from the observation of popular science fiction, and the question that's being explored is embedded in the context of the current insufficient and problematic portray of disability in those narrative.
 Therefore, I would briefly talk about what kind of science fiction works I am referring to in this project, what are their problems, and how it leads to the artistic research in the next chapter.